KenjiE20/kenjie20.co.uk/content/blog/2009/07/more-of-this-please-thanks.md

 Game studios, pay attention.
 Linux gamer's exist, and there are many of them, and they move with surprising force, (and buying power).

+{{< blockquote author="Phoronix" >}}
-> So what is Heroes of Newerth all about?
+So what is Heroes of Newerth all about?
 Well, we can't exactly tell you.
 S2 Games has all media under an embargo covering this game.
 Basically it's an online, multi-player strategy game that is based upon DoTA (Defense of the Ancients).
->
-> \-Phoronix
+{{< /blockquote >}}